Create and edit SVG graphics with live preview, shape tools, and PNG/JPEG export - all running privately in your browser.

 Undo and reset capabilities let you experiment without fear.
 If a change does not work out, you can revert to a previous state or start fresh.
 This encourages creative exploration and helps you find the optimal settings through trial and improvement.

 Designers use browser-based editors to prototype ideas quickly without opening heavy desktop applications.
-The lightweight interface loads instantly and focuses on the specific task at hand, making it perfect for rapid iteration during the early stages of a project.
+The lightweight interface loads instantly and focuses on the specific task at hand, making it rapid iteration during the early stages of a project.

 Developers use these tools to generate code snippets, test visual configurations, and create assets for web projects.
 The output is already in a web-compatible format, which eliminates conversion steps and ensures what you see is what you get in the browser.